SamniHasnath/Project-Learning-26-FullStack-dev-Guide-App/README.md

 Create a Pull Request on GitHub and describe your changes.

 ---

-# 📄 License

-This project is open source and available for **educational purposes**.

-You are welcome to use, modify, and improve the project for learning.

----

-# ⭐ Support

-If you find **Fullstack Dev Guide** useful:

-* ⭐ Star the repository
-* 🍴 Fork the project
-* 🐛 Report issues
-* 💡 Suggest improvements
-* 📢 Share it with other developers

----

-# 👨‍💻 Author

-## Samni Hasnath

-**Software Engineering Undergraduate**

-Interested in:

-* 💻 Fullstack Development
-* 🤖 Artificial Intelligence
-* 📊 Data Science
-* 🧠 Machine Learning
-* 🚀 Software Engineering

 ### Connect With Me

 * 💼 LinkedIn: [Samni Hasnath](https://linkedin.com/in/samni-hasnath03)